aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ott-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert OTT to SXC or Online App" h2="Export OTT to SXC via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+OTT (OpenDocument Text) is a popular document format used for creating and editing text documents.
+It is an open standard for text documents and is supported by many applications.
+SXC (StarOffice Calc) is a spreadsheet format used by StarOffice and OpenOffice.
+It is used for storing data in tabular form and is supported by many applications.
+Converting OTT to SXC is useful when you need to use the data stored in OTT documents in a spreadsheet format.

+<h2>How Aspose.Total Helps for OTT to SXC Conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that enables developers to create, manipulate and convert documents, images, and other file formats.
+It includes APIs for manipulating documents, images, and other file formats.
+It also includes APIs for converting documents from one format to another.
+With Aspose.Total for C++, you can easily include OTT to SXC conversion feature within your C++ applications.

- You can include OTT to SXC conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export OTT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to SXC.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Words for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It enables developers to export OTT to HTML.
+Aspose.Cells for C++ is a powerful spreadsheet manipulation API that enables developers to convert HTML to SXC.
+Both APIs come under Aspose.Total for C++ package.
+With these APIs, you can easily convert OTT to SXC within your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}